AntoniaOtte/Antarctica_biodiv_comp/README.md

 ### EG-ABI Data visualisation competition: “Impacts of climate change around Antarctica and the Southern Ocean”

-Diatoms are an important group of single-celled algae.
-In total they are resposible for approximately 20% of marine primary productivity.
-Several diatom species are the dominant groups in polar waters, and can survive and even thrive in sea-ice.
+Diatoms are a type of algae which account for up to 20% of global photosynthesis.
+They help to remove CO2 from the atmosphere and create oxygen, and they are important components of the marine food web.
+They are especially diverse, abundant and important in the polar oceans, where they often live in sea-ice.
+As the ocean warms and sea-ice cover is lost, habitats for these polar diatoms shift to the open water, where they are faced with the additional threat of ocean acidification.
+The consequences of this for marine photosynthesis and the cascading effects on food webs in the ocean is unknown, but potentially huge.

 Decreases in sea-ice may be having an influence on the number of species of diatoms in the Southern Ocean - in this data visualisation we show diatom species richness (the number of species present) from 2007 to 2021, using data collected through AusCPR.